 \subsection{{Main results}}

 Across six models (3,780 runs; 630 per model), we observed 948 successful attacks, corresponding to a success rate of approximately 25\%.
-This is consistent with related agent-security benchmarks (e.g., average ASR of 21.54\% in AgentDojo \citep{debenedetti2024agentdojodynamicenvironmentevaluate} and 29.58\% in its base setting in \citep{zhan2024injecagentbenchmarkingindirectprompt}.
-In 639 runs, agents hit the maximum step limit of 35 after encountering injected text, indicating they enter loops without completing the task.
+This is consistent with related agent-security benchmarks; e.g. average ASR of 21.54\% in AgentDojo \citep{debenedetti2024agentdojodynamicenvironmentevaluate} and 29.58\% in its base setting \citep{zhan2024injecagentbenchmarkingindirectprompt}.
+In 639 runs, agents hit the maximum step limit of 35 after encountering injected text, indicating that they enter loops without completing the task.
 Table \ref{tab:utility-hsr} presents the main results.
 DeepSeek-R1 achieves solid benign utility (67\%) but is also the most vulnerable, with an ASR of 43\%.
 In contrast, GPT-5 and Claude Sonnet maintain a high benign utility (89\% and 83\%, respectively) while keeping attack success rates relatively low (13\% and 20\%).
-This pattern suggests that stronger alignment and robustness correlate with higher task fidelity and reduced exploitability (ASR).
+This pattern suggests that stronger alignment and robustness correlate with greater fidelity to the task and reduced exploitability, as reflected in lower ASR.

-\subsection{{How often an injection succeeds on one model succeeds on another?}}
+\subsection{{How often does a successful injection on one model transfer to another?}}

-\paragraph{Injection generalisability} An important security question is whether an attack that succeeds on one model will also succeed on others, which measures the strength of the attack.
-We evaluate this via \textbf{transferability}: the fraction of tasks successfully attacked (hijacked) on a “source” model that are also hijacked on a “target” model.
-The transfer matrix (Table ~\ref{tab:transfer}) shows that successful prompt injection transfer is asymmetric rather than balanced.
+\paragraph{Injection generalisability} An important security question is whether an attack that succeeds on one model will also succeed on others.
+We evaluate this via \textbf{transferability}, defined as the fraction of tasks successfully attacked (hijacked) on a “source” model that are also hijacked on a “target” model.
+The transfer matrix (Table ~\ref{tab:transfer}) shows that the transfer of successful prompt injections is asymmetric rather than balanced.

 Successful prompt injections discovered on GPT-5 transfer widely, averaging 82.5\% with peaks of 90\% to Claude Sonnet 3.7 and 88.8\% to DeepSeek-R1.
 In contrast, successful prompt injections from less robust models such as DeepSeek-R1 transfer poorly (39.1\% on average).
-This reveals a consistent pattern: transferability correlates with model robustness.
+This reveals a consistent pattern.
+Transferability correlates with model robustness.
 Injections that successfully break the strongest model form an approximate subset of those that break weaker models.
 In contrast, many injections that succeed against weaker models fail against the strongest one.
 Practically, this means an adversary can develop their attacks against the most robust agent and expect these to transfer to weaker systems.

 \definecolor{darkpurple}{HTML}{5B2C6F} \definecolor{midpurple}{HTML}{AF7AC5} \definecolor{lightpurple}{HTML}{F4ECF7}